r-const-dev/parcel-plugin-mustache-html/README.md

 ## Limitations

-In the initial version, 1.0.1, **parcel-plugin-mustache-html** comes with the following limitations:
+**parcel-plugin-mustache-html** comes with the following known limitations:
 + Handles only `.mst` extension and doesn't provide a mechanism to ignore matching files, i.e. allow other plugins to handle `.mst` files.
 + It doesn't allow customization of tags to identify mustache tokens, uses only the defaults (`["{{", "}}"]`).
 + Expands mustache template only to `.html` and only in development.

+Please file a feature request or contribute code on github if these limitations are blocking you. [parcel-plugin-mustache-html@github](https://github.com/r-const-dev/parcel-plugin-mustache-html)